eclipse-tractusx/portal-backend/src/keycloak/Keycloak.Seeding/README.md

 ## Type Specific Configuration

-To be able to enable or disable the functionality for specific types the Entities array in the seeder configuration can be used.
+To be able to enable or disable the functionality for specific types the SeederConfigurations array in the seeder configuration can be used.

 **Example**: